ReDnAxE/project-quality-inspector/README.md

 - branches that should be updated because there is too much new commits in stable branch
 - branches that should be updated because there is too days of work in stable branch

+You will need a recent git version (at least >=2.7.0) to use git rule.

 config example:

 ```yaml